9 Best Receipt Scanner Apps for Small Business (2026)

 - Complex setup for simple use cases

-Best for: Accounting firms and bookkeepers who manage expenses for multiple clients.
+Best for: Accounting firms and bookkeepers managing expenses for multiple clients.

-Dext (previously known as Receipt Bank) is a data extraction platform built primarily for accountants and bookkeepers.
+Dext is a data extraction platform built primarily for accountants and bookkeepers.
 It excels at processing receipts and invoices from multiple client accounts, with workflows designed around the accountant-client relationship.

-Dext can auto-fetch documents from certain suppliers and integrates deeply with accounting software like Xero and QuickBooks.
-If you are an accountant managing 10 or more clients, Dext’s multi-client dashboard and batch processing tools are hard to beat.
+Dext can auto-fetch documents from certain suppliers and integrates deeply with Xero and QuickBooks.
+For accountants managing 10 or more clients, Dext's multi-client dashboard and batch processing tools are powerful.

-For individual freelancers or small business owners doing their own books, Dext is likely more tool than you need, and the pricing reflects its professional-grade positioning.
+For individual freelancers or small business owners doing their own books, Dext is likely more tool than necessary, and pricing reflects its professional-grade positioning.

 Key Features: